How to write a eulogy

 Although it may be tempting to get through what can be a difficult moment as quickly as possible, taking your time when delivering a eulogy will actually help it to become more meaningful.
 Even a pause of a few seconds between sections will help mourners to process what you have said and spend even a very small amount of time remembering key moments they may also have been involved in.

 Hopefully these tips should give you some guidance on how to write a eulogy that will both do justice to the person who has passed away and to help mourners to remember the best parts of their life.
-If you need any further help and guidance on organising a funeral or just need to find out what to do when, then don’t forget to check out our guidance and advice section.
+If you need any further help and guidance on organising a funeral or just need to find out what to do when, then head to our guidance and advice section.

 To arrange an Attended Funeral for your loved one with a service led by you and your family, call Simplicity Cremations today on 0800 484 0260.